 - Doctoral degrees

-4. Applying graduate credits across University graduate programs
+Applying graduate credits toward a University graduate degree

-- Graduate programs may accept University 4000-level course credits as graduate courses.
-A maximum of nine 4000-level course credits may be used to satisfy the doctoral or master’s course credit requirement, but graduate programs may impose a lower maximum.
+- Graduate programs may accept University 4xxx-level course credits as graduate courses.
+A maximum of nine 4xxx-level course credits may be used to satisfy the master’s or doctoral course credit requirements, but graduate programs may impose a lower maximum.

-For approved joint or dual degree programs, items 1, 2a, and 2b do not apply.
+For approved joint or dual degree programs, items 1 and 2 are not applicable.
 Such programs may formulate more specific requirements to regulate instances of courses-in-common arising as a result of the special nature of joint/dual degree curricula.

 This policy provides the framework for applying graduate credits toward degree requirements under various scenarios.
 Graduate programs have the authority to accept or reject any graduate course credits that can be applied to a student's current degree plan.